ulen2000/Performance-Evaluation-of-Dynamic-Adaptive-Streaming-over-Information-Centric-Networking/README.md

 *Have packaged the environment and uploaded it to \textbf{Docker Hub}\footnote{docker pull 27718842/dash_ndnsim_samus }.*

+### Personal Experimental Notebook
+Today, I delved into the world of Information-Centric Networking (ICN) with amust-ndnSIM.
+The simulation provides a platform to evaluate the performance of Dynamic Adaptive Streaming over ICN.

 Within this tutorial, we will try to cover  examples like file-transfers, up to building a large example with several multimedia streaming clients(DASH).
 We assume that multimedia data(dataset) are stored in /home/someuser/multimediaData, whereas you might want to replace someuser with your username.

 This tutorial is organized as follows: Section 1 explains how the file transfers are organized and implemented.
 Section 2 explains how adaptive multimedia streaming can be used.
 Last but not least, we will show how to generate a large network using BRITE in Section 3.